mmb-carb/ESTA_Documentation/README.md

 > Emissions Spatial and Temporal Allocator

 ESTA is a command-line tool for processing raw emissions data into spatially and temporally-allocated emissions inventories, suitable for photochemicaly modeling or other analysis.
-ESTA a open-source, Python-based tool designed by the AQPSD branch of the [California EPA][CalEPA]'s [CalEPA][ARB].
+ESTA a open-source, Python-based tool designed by the AQPSD branch of the [California EPA](http://www.calepa.ca.gov/)'s [ARB](http://www.arb.ca.gov/homepage.htm).

 ## ESTA Documentation